rOpenGov/geofi/vignettes/gisfin_tutorial.md

 ## 019     <NA>
 ```

-You can list other available data sets with (output not shown):
+You can list other available data sets:

 ```r